1 Getting Started with Data in R

 package for data wrangling, the nycflights23

-package containing data on all domestic flights leaving a NYC airport in 2023, and the knitr
+package containing data on all domestic flights leaving a New York City airport in 2023, and the knitr

 package for generating easy-to-read tables in R. We’ll use these packages in the next section.